adamedx/autographps-sdk/ROADMAP.md

 * Increase default cert key size
 * Add formatting for get-graphapplicationserviceprincipal
 * Use browser for powershell core auth by default except on Linux
+* Don't request user.read by default, use nothing # looks like you don't need to explicitly request '.default' with MSAL

 ### Postponed